ghi-electronics/BrainPad-Docs/go-beyond/components/display.md

 * `BrainPad.Display.Clear()` - Clears the entire screen buffer.

-* `BrainPad.Display.InvertColors(bool invert)` - Inverts each pixel on the entire screen.
-Pixels that are on will be turned off, and pixels that are off will be turned on.

 * `BrainPad.Display.RefreshScreen()` - Writes the entire display buffer to the display.
 Used to show what has been drawn to the screen buffer on the display.

 ## Display Sample Code